 Progress through a programme of study at the University is governed by Faculty Regulations and University Regulations.
 Should there be a conflict between Faculty Regulations and University Regulations, University Regulations shall prevail.
 Notwithstanding the contents of the Faculty Handbook, the University reserves the right to modify, add or altogether remove from a Programme, certain aspects of any course offered by the University, as described in either the Handbooks, Course outlines or any other Course materials provided.

-Though the Faculty worked assiduously to present the most updated information in the Handbook, students should communicate with their Heads of Progamme and/or the Deputy Dean for Teaching, Learning and Student Matters, for changes that possibly occurred after the publication of this Handbook.
+Though the Faculty worked assiduously to present the most updated information in the Handbook, students should communicate with their Heads.